 - and chemical catalysis.

-I am also working on a case study with Michelle Peckham using her supoer high resolution light microscope and is:
+I am also working on a case study with Michelle Peckham using her super high resolution light microscope and is:

 - Muti-dimensional imaging and cross-correlation methods.

-I have also worked with a sociologist, an ethnographer and en expert in the social contract of science, Wes Sharrock, since 2001 while working on my PhD.
+I have also worked with a sociologist, ethnographer and an expert in the social contruction of science, Wes Sharrock, since 2001 while working on my PhD.
 We have studied the development and adoption of computers to academic research since that time.
 I am currently interest in the software develpment practices used in academic research and the environments that the developers work in.

 - PG Cert in Innovation Management from the University of Leeds, UK in 2016.